tagion/tagion/src/bin-behaviour/tagion/tools/README.md

 `make bddtest`

-This will build and run all BDD's including the BDD-tool.
+This will build and run all BDD's including the BDD-tool and [reporter](#reporter-tool-tagion-regression).
+It will also start the report tool.
 If you just want to build the bdd, use the following command.

 `make bddinit`